Dreaming of that place in medical or dental school?

 You could also briefly mention anything topical that you’ve read.

 2. You’ll then want to discuss who is involved.
 This is an opportunity to show your empathy by considering who will be affected by your decision and how.

 3. Finally, you want to discuss and weigh options.
 Explain potential courses of action and the advantages, disadvantages and implications of each.

 An example ethical question: 'Should the fluoridation of water be allowed?'

 First and foremost, if you don’t already know what ‘fluoridation of water’ means, ask the interviewer(s).
 Then once they’ve explained it to you:

 It can be hard to understand what kind of answer interviewers are looking for.
-Here are examples of good and bad answers:
+Here's an example of good and bad answers.

 'I’d ask her why she’s not coming to lessons and explain that she risked not learning anything and not becoming a good doctor.
 I’d warn her that if she didn’t come to the next lesson, I’d contact the teachers and get them to make her come.'

 This isn’t a good answer.
 The student isn’t being considerate about the reasons why she may not want to come.
 The student is rash in their decision-making process.

 'Well, there are a lot of reasons why somebody may be missing lessons and staying in their room a lot, they may be struggling with their mental health, or with the course content.
 It’s even possible they have something going on at home or haven’t been feeling well lately.